-- Invest in Parking Management Technology
+- Continue to iInvest in Parking Management

+Technology

 - Seek Opportunities to Expand Parking Supply

 - Program Branding & Marketing

-- Develop Staff Parking Management Expertise
+- Continue to dDevelop Staff Parking Management Expertise

-- Continuous Improvement in Parking
+- Continuous Improvement in Parking Enforcement

-Enforcement

-- Establish Mobility Management Enterprise Fund
+- Establish Mobility Management Enterprise

+Fund

-An On-Street Paid Parking Program Implementation Plan is currently under discussion with the Parking Advisory Board.
+An On-Street Paid Parking Program Implementation Plan is currently under review as of the date of this plan (2023) discussion with the Parking Advisory Board.
 It provides guidance to the City for how to move forward with the phased implementation of paid parking recommendations from the Parking Program Framework Plan.
 Implementation recommendations include: